 21. Watch a cartoon about the New Year.

-24. If Santa Claus is expected to come, learn a winter song.
+24. If Santa Claus is expected to arrive, learn a winter song.

 27. Draw an angel or other New Year's character on the snow cover.

-28. Play snowballs with friends and go sledding downhill.
+28. Play snowball fights with friends and go sledging down the hill.

 29. Come up with a magical New Year's story.